 Employment Outlook and Salary Info

-Certification and Continuing Education Information
+Certification and Continuing Education

 Medical records technicians with training in billing and coding procedures have the option to earn coding certification from the American Academy of Professional Coders.
-Certification is also offered by the American Health Information Management Association (AHIMA); in order to achieve the AHIMA's designation of Registered Health Information Technician (RHIT), medical records clerks are required to have at least an associate's degree in the field.
+Certification is also offered by the American Health Information Management Association (AHIMA).
+In order to achieve the AHIMA's designation of Registered Health Information Technician (RHIT), medical records clerks are required to have at least an associate's degree in the field.
 Graduates of a certificate program who are interested in educational opportunities beyond an associate's degree can also enroll in bachelor's or master's degree programs in health information management and healthcare administration.